mtlynch/mtlynch.io/content/retrospectives/2023/10/index.md

 {{<img src="rapidapi-billing.png" max-width="800px" alt="Screenshot of RapidAPI showing failed payment of $14,512.23" caption="RapidAPI allowed a customer to rack up $14k in charges before trying to bill them weeks later" has-border="true">}}

-And then RapidAPI did nothing!
-They didn't follow up with the user, and they didn't even deactivate their account.
+RapidAPI does nothing to resolve this situation.
+They don't attempt to charge the customer again, and they don't even deactivate the customer's account.
 The user can just happily keep running up charges against my service and never pay.

-You might assume that because RapidAPI is fairly hands-off, they have fees that are commensurate with their minimal involvement.
-For context, similar providers like [Paddle](https://www.paddle.com/) and [LemonSqueezy](https://www.lemonsqueezy.com/) charge fees of 5% of seller revenue.
+You might assume that because RapidAPI is fairly hands-off, they have bargain basement prices.
+They'd, of course, charge less than similar providers like [Paddle](https://www.paddle.com/) and [LemonSqueezy](https://www.lemonsqueezy.com/), who charge 5% of seller revenue.

 RapidAPI charges a whopping **20% of revenue**!

 Effectively, it's even higher than that because RapidAPI only pays through PayPal, who charges their own fee of 3% + $0.30 per transaction.
-And absurdly, RapidAPI makes separate transactions for each of your customers.
-So if you have five customers on RapidAPI, RapidAPI makes five separate payments and makes you pay PayPal's transaction fee five separate times.
+And absurdly, RapidAPI makes separate payments for every customer.
+So, if you have five customers on RapidAPI, RapidAPI makes five separate payments and makes you pay PayPal's transaction fee five separate times.
 I've received payments from RapidAPI where I lose as much as 80% to fees.

 I've tolerated RapidAPI this long because I've relegated Zestful to a weekend hobby project, and migrating to a new payment provider never feels like a fun hobby.

-Now, I'm motivated enough by spite that I've begun experimenting on Paddle and LemonSqueezy to see if I can free myself from RapidAPI.
+Now, I'm motivated enough by spite for RapidAPI that I've begun experimenting on Paddle and LemonSqueezy to see if I can free myself from RapidAPI.
+It's not _really_ worth the dev time to save $15/month, but I'd like to stop giving money to RapidAPI, and it's handy to become familiar with a SaaS payment gateway that I'll like.

 {{<img src="reasons.png" max-width="600px" caption="&ldquo;What are your reasons for switching SaaS payment gateways?&rdquo;" alt="Screenshot from The Simpsons Season 4 Episode 14 of list of reasosn to adobe a little brother, including spite, malice, revenge, and profit">}}